-Covid-19: Rapid testing in India put on hold; Trump suspends issuing of Green Cards for 60 days
+Covid-19: India’s tally touches 19,984, toll rises to 640 with 50 deaths reported in last 24 hours

 7.52 am: A Qatar Airways flight with 243 Canadian passengers on board departs from Amritsar International Airport, ANI reports.
 Punjab’s Special Chief Secretary KBS Sidhu says the flight will reach Montreal in Canada via Doha.

-7.49 am: A total of 92 areas in Jammu and Kashmir have been identified and designated as red zones , says Rohit Kansal, principal secretary (planning), according to NDTV.
+7.49 am: A total of 92 areas in Jammu and Kashmir have been identified and designated as red zones, says Rohit Kansal, principal secretary (planning), according to NDTV.
 Out of these, 14 are in Jammu, while 78 are in Kashmir.

 7.47 am: After oil futures plummeted in the negative for the first time in history on Tuesday, the US WTI went up to $13.76 a barrel.